Dan-Patterson/numpy_geometry/Docs/Helper_functions.md

 'rolled'
 ```

-A fuller description can be derived using the lowercase **info** property.
+A fuller description can be derived using the **facts** property.
 The following is returned.
 - extent,
 - number of shapes
 - number of parts